-- Identifying and Maintaining Healthy Social Relationships - Identifying and Engaging in Healthy Social Activities
+- Identifying and Maintaining Healthy Social Relationships - Communicating HIV Status - Identifying and Engaging in Healthy Social Activities

 In previous chapters we have talked about how your thoughts, feelings, and behavior can influence your health.
 In this chapter we are going to talk about how your social relationships can also affect your health.
 As you know, addiction and the lifestyle it entails inevitably harms your social relationships with non-drug using family and friends.
 Your non-drug-using family and friends may have difficulty understanding your addiction.
-This can create further distance between you and your non-drug using friends and family members, and may draw you even closer to other drug-users.
+They may also have difficulty accepting that you are HIV-positive, or you may have trouble telling them.
+These difficulties can create further distance between you and your non-drug using friends and family members, and may draw you even closer to other drug-users.
 However, when your relationships with active drug users outnumber your relationships with non-drug-users, your recovery and your health are in great peril.
 The reason for this is that your social relationships reflect shared values, attitudes, and activities.
 Who you associate with influences what you do and what you value in your life.

 When your social relationships are predominantly with active drug-users, you are more likely to be immersed in the addictive lifestyle and to be engaging in various drug-related behaviors that place your health at great risk.
 On the other hand, social relationships with non-drug users lead to non-drug related values, attitudes, and behaviors that are more likely to help you protect your health and the health of others.
-Indeed, research has shown that people facing any personal health crisis, including addiction, fare much better if they have supportive relationships.
+Indeed, research has shown that people facing a personal health crisis fare much better if they have supportive relationships.
 Therefore, an important part of your decision to pursue a healthy lifestyle is to develop healthy social relationships that support your recovery and to participate in health-promoting leisure and work-related activities.
 We will be talking about how to do this in this chapter.
 First though it is important to identify those social relationships that are unhealthy and what unhealthy activities are involved in these relationships.

-Let's begin by considering the daily life of our hypothetical friend Pat who is now on methadone but has recently been on a cocaine run.
-It is a pretty safe assumption that Pat is not spending much time with drug-free friends and family, and is not currently pursuing a childhood hobby of stamp collecting.
+Let's begin by considering the daily life of our hypothetical friend Pat who is HIV-positive, addicted to heroin, and has recently been on a cocaine run.
+It is a pretty safe assumption that Pat is not spending much time with drugfree friends and family, and is not currently pursuing a childhood hobby of stamp collecting.
 Instead, Pat is likely to be involved in quite a different lifestyle.

 DRUG-RELATED ACTIVITIES associated with Unhealthy Social Relationships

-Leisure activities
+Money making activities Leisure activities

-Getting high
+Dealing Getting high

 Stealing Copping drugs

-Shooting galleries
+Prostitution Shooting galleries

 Shoplifting Crack houses